sparkflows/sparkflows-docs/docs/user-guide/data-preparation/datetime.rst

 Date To Age
 ----------------------------------------

-Below is a sample workflow which contains Date To Age processor in Fire Insights.
+Below is a sample workflow which contains Date To Age processor in Sparkflows.
 It demonstrates the usage of Date To Age node to compute Number of Years and Days elapsed since selected date value.

 It does the following processing of data: